vendasta/api-gateway-docs/docs/Guides/Scim/Limitation of SCIM in Vendasta.md

 The SCIM implementation in Vendasta has few limitations which align with our business needs.
 In this article we will discuss these limitations in more detail.

 ## Users resources
 Email address is used as an `userName`.
-Anything other that email, system will reject as a valid `userName`.
+Anything other that email, system will reject as a invalid `userName`.

 We do not support multiple `emails`.
 An user can have only one email associated.
 If multiple `emails` are provided on request we will only pick up for which `type eq work`.